terraform-google-modules/terraform-google-project-factory/docs/upgrading_to_project_factory_v1.0.md

 }
 ```

-### 1. Update the project-factory source
+### Update the project-factory source

-Update the project-factory module source to the Project Factory v1.0.0 release:
+Update the project-factory module source to the Project Factory v1.0.0 release.

+Note that any projects which depend on G Suite features must be updated to point to the [gsuite-enabled submodule](../modules/gsuite_enabled).

 ```diff
 diff --git i/main.tf w/main.tf
 index d876954..ebb3b1e 100755